bollegalablog/blog.github.io/content/posts/2024-02-01-A-Checklist-when-writing-papers.md

 draft: false
 ---

-Here is a list of common errors encountered when revising paper drafts.
+The following is a list of common errors encountered when revising paper drafts.
 Please check these when you write papers (before you send them for me to check).
+This article was originally intended to my students by I think it can be useful for a wider audience and sharing it publicly here.
+Hope you find it useful too.

 - Write the abstract first.
 Think of the keywords that you want to include in the title.
 Then think of a few candidate titles for your paper.
 Discuss these with your co-authors.